geekmomprojects/edge-lit-rainbow/README.md

 - The code now runs on ESP32 as well as ESP8266 boards
 - Code is added to support an optional push putton which starts the program in "Configuration Mode".
 In Configuration mode, the ESP board boots as a WiFi access point named "RainbowConnection".
 Logging int access point allows the user to configure the board to connect to local WiFi.
 - The OpenWeatherMap LocationID and AppID are stored in spiffs and can be set through the Access Point when the ESP is in Configuration Mode

+# Update - August 6, 2021

+The code has been streamlined a bit and successfully tested on both an ESP8266 and ESP32
+- The Arduino code has been reconfigured to remove any dependence on external OpenWeatherMap access libraries, and the Arduino sketch is now contained in a single file.
+- The Arduino library dependencies have changed.
+See the comments at the top of the sketch to find which libraries you will need for your board
+- The pin for the LED strips and buttons have changed.
+Look for the variables LED_PIN_LEFT, LED_PIN_RIGHT and BUTTON_PIN to find/change their values